dob/auctionhouse/README.md

 -----

-Note from Doug...I changed the launch command a bit to
+Note from Doug...I changed the launch command a bit to support only metamask calls and not calls from all external services.

 `./geth --identity "ericnode" --rpc --rpcport "8545" --rpccorsdomain "chrome-extension://idknbmbdnapjicclomlijcgfpikmndhd" --datadir ~/.chaindata/ --port "30303" --rpcapi "db,eth,net,web3,personal" --networkid 1999 console`